TylrPopcorn/Color-Box/README.md

 # Color-Box
 A simple color-changing interface powered by Svelte.js.
-Click to customize boxes and explore how simple reactivity creates fun UI interactions.
+Click to customize the color of the boxes and explore how simple reactivity creates fun UI interactions.

 Live: https://color-box.onrender.com